|

 - Adaptive reuse of historic property on all major bus lines

-- New HVAC will make use of natural ventilation
+- New HVAC makes use of natural ventilation

 - Use of sustainable, salvaged or recycled materials throughout